Aeromedical Neuropsychology Clinic

 - Coordinated care

-Our clinic sends reports directly to the applicant’s aviation medical examiner (AME), who is responsible for integrating the neuropsychological findings with any other workup, to convey a recommendation to the FAA.
+Our clinic sends reports directly to the applicant’s aviation medical examiner (AME), who then conveys a recommendation to the FAA.